 Riverside College of Health Sciences (RCHS) evolved from a group of individual educational programs into a diverse yet unified college that educates nurses and other allied health professionals.
-The educational programs include Professional Nursing (1916), Practical Nursing (1961), Radiologic Technology (1964), Surgical Technology (1969), Physical Therapist Assistant (2012), Nurse Aide (2017), RN-to-BSN Program (2020), Cardiovascular Technology Program-Adult ECHO Specialty (2021) and Non-Invasive Vascular Specialty (2023), and Respiratory Care Program (2023).
+The educational programs include Professional Nursing (1916), Practical Nursing (1961), Radiologic Technology (1964), Surgical Technology (1969), Physical Therapist Assistant (2012), Nurse Aide (2017), RN-to-BSN Program (2020), Cardiovascular Technology Program-Adult ECHO/Cardiac Sonography Specialty (2021) and Non-Invasive Vascular Sonography Specialty (2023), and Respiratory Care Program (2023).
 The leadership of the programs came together in 2003 with the purpose of uniting as one educational institution on a single campus known as Riverside School of Health Careers.
 The newly formed leadership team from the founding programs designed the foundation and infrastructure of the new campus.
-Our name was changed to Riverside College of Health Careers.
+Our name was changed to Riverside College of Health Careers January 1, 2015, and in 2024 it changed to Riverside College of Health Sciences.

 Construction of the new campus was completed in September 2005.
 The result was a new educational campus (containing over 96,000 square feet) with modern classrooms, skills laboratories, computer laboratories, and library with wireless internet access throughout.
-The campus is approximately three miles from Riverside Regional Medical Center (RRMC) which serves as the College's main clinical practice facility.
+The campus is approximately three miles from Riverside Regional Medical Center (RRMC), which serves as the College's main clinical practice facility.